An illustration of the proposed salmon farm, which has been given planning permission by Scottish ministers.

 Ministers also stipulate that no development shall commence until a scheme of decommissioning and restoration of the application site has been submitted to and approved in writing by the planning authority, and that the maximum biomass of fish shall be increased in stages to the maximum allowable biomass of 3,452 tonnes.

-Loch Long Salmon must also provide electric vehicle charging infrastructure at the shore base car park area prior to commencement of operations.
+Loch Long Salmon (LLS) must also provide electric vehicle charging infrastructure at the shore base car park area prior to commencement of operations.

 Less waste